New charges for two former Trump aides

 Nineteen people, including four former Trump advisers, have been indicted by the special counsel.

-But as President Trump has repeatedly pointed out, there is no criminal allegation in the ongoing inquiry that any of his associates colluded with an alleged Kremlin plot to influence the result of the 2016 presidential election.
+But as President Trump has repeatedly pointed out, the ongoing inquiry has filed no charge that any of his associates colluded with an alleged Kremlin plot to influence the result of the 2016 presidential election.

-Mr Manafort and Mr Gates pleaded not guilty last October to 12 counts including money laundering and conspiracy against the US.
+Mr Manafort and Mr Gates pleaded not guilty last October to 12 counts including money laundering and conspiracy against the US, relating to the pair's Ukrainian business dealings.

-Michael Flynn, the former US national security adviser, pleaded guilty to lying to the FBI over meetings he had with the Russian Ambassador, Sergei Kislyak.
+Michael Flynn, a former US national security adviser, pleaded guilty to lying to the FBI over meetings he had with the Russian Ambassador, Sergei Kislyak.

 George Papadopoulos, a former Trump campaign adviser, admitted lying to the FBI about his contacts with Russians.